"Buy one, get one free!". Sound familiar? Of course it does: price led promotions are everywhere.

 Are 2-1 promotions ever good?

 Sometimes.
 When they're properly thought through and not simply a knee-jerk reaction.
 When you want to open up new markets e.g. bring a friend who's never been before (doesn't always work though!) and when you've worked out how you'll follow through and build that new market.
-Attractions were there are opportunities to generate secondary spend through catering and retail may also benefit from getting more people in through the door.
+Attractions where there are opportunities to generate secondary spend through catering and retail may also benefit from getting more people in through the door with a discounted promotion.
+But don't let that be your first thought.

 What are the alternatives?